firesim/firesim/docs/Advanced-Usage/Debugging-in-Software/RTL-Simulation.rst

 When discussing RTL simulation in FireSim, we are generally referring to `metasimulation`: simulating the FireSim simulator's RTL, typically using VCS or Verilator.
-In contrast, we'll refer to native simulation of the target's RTL as `target-level` simulation.
+In contrast, we'll refer to simulation of the target's unmodified (by GoldenGate decoupling, host and target transforms) RTL as `target-level` simulation.
 Target-level simulation in Chipyard is described at length `here <https://chipyard.readthedocs.io/en/latest/Simulation/Software-RTL-Simulation.html>`_.